-In 2005, Pinal County voters approved the extension of a 20-year half-cent sales tax that can be used to build and maintain roads in Pinal County.
+In 2005, Pinal County voters approved the extension of a 20-year half-cent sales tax that can be used to build and maintain roads in Pinal County through 2026.
 These improvements can include safety improvements.
+This tax will continue if Pinal County voters renew the 20-year half-cent sales tax in the November 2024 election.